grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "Hemi," Percy called down to sonar, "we've got ourselves something, though I'm not sure what.
 You and Bastian come up on deck with me."

-Bastian unfolded his long skinny limbs from the control chair and climbed up the through the hatch and up the ladder to the bridge with Percy and Hemi following.
-The wind was blowing a little harder now and the chop had kicked up a bit.
+Bastian unfolded his long skinny limbs from the control chair and climbed through the hatch and up the ladder to the bridge with Percy and Hemi following.
+The wind was blowing a little harder now and the chop had kicked up a bit more.
 Bastian cupped his hands and lit another cigarette.
 Percy and Hemi shaded their eyes, scanning the water.
 It was a few minutes before they saw a small gray oblong object cutting through the choppy little waves.
-It was a tiny submarine sail, no more than a meter long and high, with a couple of thin whispy antennas trailing from the top in the wind.
+It was a tiny submarine sail, no more than a meter long and high, with a couple of thin wispy antennas trailing from the top in the wind.
 Unusual for a submarine sail, it had a small view port in the front of it through which the pilot could look.
-At the rear of the sail a thin stream of diesel smoke floated up and away behind it.
+At the rear of the sail a stream of diesel smoke floated up and away behind it.
 The deck of the small sub was totally awash, running just at the surface of the water.

-As it got closer they could see the big splotchy patches of rust all along the hull of the mini-sub, and a slight oil slick of a trail that it left behind in its very minimal wake.
+As it got closer they could see the big splotchy patches of rust all along the hull of the mini-sub, and a slight oil slick of a trail that it left behind in its minimal wake.
 Bastian, Hemi, and Percy climbed over the fairing of the sail of the _Prospect_ and down to the deck.
-Standing here, Percy was discomforted to see the bow of her boat sitting much lower in the water than usual, still weighted down by the tons of excess ballast water.
+Standing here, Percy was discomforted to see the bow of her boat sitting much lower in the water than usual, still weighed down by the tons of excess ballast water.

 A moment passed before a hatch opened at the top of the sail of the mini-sub and a head of a man with spiked yellow hair emerged.
 His arms were still inside the sail working controls and he was standing propped on something so he could see as he guided the boat alongside the _Prospect_.
 Bastian opened a wet-storage hatch on the deck and pulled out some large white rubber bumpers that were flat and deflated after being subjected to the pressures of underwater.
 He connected each to a fixture for the low-pressure compressed air system, and let a little puff of air into the bumpers until they had been restored to more or less their normal shape.
 Each bumper had a long line that he tied off on deck cleats and lowered down between the two subs.

 "Toss a line!"
 The guy in the sail yelled as he let the engine run on idle and climbed up over the fairing.
 He was wearing rubber boots as he ran up along the washed deck of the small sub.
 They were pulled over black leather pants that were cracked and gray at the seams and joints.
-From the left side of his ancient brown leather belt hung a couple of sizes of adjustable wrenches, the finish on the them beat away, matte and rusting in places from years of banging against each other on his belt, like chimes.
-He wore a worn black denim vest from which the sleeves had been inexpertly removed, leaving stray threads of denim trailing behind him in the breeze.
+From the left side of his ancient brown leather belt hung a couple of sizes of adjustable wrenches, the finish on the them beat away, matte and rusting in places from years of banging against each other like chimes.
+He wore a worn black denim vest from which the sleeves had been inexpertly removed leaving stray threads of denim trailing behind him in the breeze and exposing a pair of sinewy pale arms.

 Bastian, still with a cigarette between his lips, threw across a line.
 The man made it fast to a recessed cleat in the hull of the mini-sub, and then repeated the move at the stern.
 He nimbly leaped across to the hand-holds on the side of the _Prospect_ and climbed up the curving side to the deck.